mdhender/ottomap/README.md

 For our coordinate of "VN 0810," "V" is the 22nd grid from the left and "N" is the 14th grid from the top.
 This gives us a column of (22 - 1) * 30 + (8 - 1) = 637 and row of (14 - 1) * 21 + (10 - 1) = 282, or (637, 282)
 (We subtract one before multiplying because absolute coordinates start at zero, not one.)

+## Parsing Errors
+The report processor has been updated to fail on unexpected input.
+I know this is annoying, but it prevents bad data from going into the map.

+There are two causes for this: typos and new scenarios.

+### Fixing typos in the input
+Typos don't happen often, but when they do, you need to fix them and restart.
+If you don't understand what needs to be fixed, please ask for help on the TribeNet Discord's `#mapping` channel.

+### New scenarios
+This is more common than typos since TribeNet supports so many actions.

+You'll usually find a new scenario in the Scouting results.
+I need to update the code and the test suites, so please ask for help on the TribeNet Discords `#mapping-tool` channel.

+Adding code can take a while.
+In the meantime, the only work-around is to delete the new scenario from the input and restart.
+Results for that unit are going to be "off" until the code is fixed, but you'll be able to map out the rest of the turn.

+###